-Healthcare decisions are only as effective as the information that informs them.
-Yet, in the current U.S. system, members’ clinical histories are dispersed across multiple providers, facilities, and systems, often in formats that are difficult or slow to consolidate.
-This fragmentation limits visibility, reduces the efficiency of care, and creates gaps that cascade into higher costs, preventable complications, and operational inefficiencies for health plans.
-Addressing these gaps is critical to enabling care that is both personalized and scalable.
+In the current U.S. healthcare system, members’ clinical histories are dispersed across multiple providers and facilities, often in formats that are difficult or slow to consolidate.
+This fragmentation limits a physician's clinical visibility, impacting care quality and creating gaps that cascade into higher costs, preventable complications, and operational inefficiencies for payer networks.
+Addressing these gaps is critical to deliver high-quality care at scale.

 In 2024, 10% of patients reported having to repeat a test or procedure because earlier results were not available, highlighting the real cost of incomplete records and insufficient context in care decision‑making.

-Retrieval‑Augmented Generation (RAG) represents a next‑generation AI architecture that prioritizes context before generation.
-Unlike general-purpose LLMs that synthesize responses primarily from patterns in training data, RAG frameworks retrieve the most relevant sources of truth, such as a member’s history, prior treatments, lab results, latest medical evidence, public health data (like Flu trends), and benefit coverage, before proposing actionable guidance.
+RAG represents a next‑generation AI paradigm that prioritizes context before generation.
+Unlike general-purpose LLMs that synthesize responses primarily from patterns in training data, RAG frameworks retrieve the most relevant data points, such as a member's medical history, prior treatments, lab results, latest medical evidence, and clinical protocols from payer organizations, before proposing actionable advice.

-Counsel embeds this RAG AI framework into care delivery, orchestrated by a context-retrieval agent part of a broader proprietary agentic framework.
+Solutions like Counsel, embed this RAG AI framework into care delivery, orchestrated by a context-retrieval agent part of a broader proprietary agentic architecture.
 This RAG pipeline dynamically pulls context that Counsel AI utilizes throughout every interaction.

-This context-retrieval agent gathers clinical data from disparate sources, including medical history from Health Information Exchanges (HIEs) and EHRs, clinically validated external sources, and prior interactions with Counsel.
-The relevant context informs the medical advice provided by Counsel AI and equips physicians with what they need to provide additional care, design treatment plans, prescribe medications, and more.
+This context-retrieval agent gathers clinical data from disparate sources, including medical history from Health Information Exchanges (HIEs) and EHRs, clinically validated external sources, and prior interactions.
+The relevant context informs the medical advice provided by Counsel AI and equips physicians with what they need to provide additional care, prescribe medications, and more.

 Because it retrieves context first and then synthesizes it with medical reasoning, Counsel’s RAG AI is designed to reduce generic or incomplete outputs, effectively informing a series of agents that perform tasks, such as detecting emergencies and determining doctor escalations.
-Multiple, independent safeguard agents run in every interaction, ensuring every exchange meets clinical, legal, and payer-level standards for safety and compliance.
+Multiple, independent safeguard agents also run in parallel, ensuring every interaction meets clinical, legal, and payer-level standards for safety and compliance.

 Partnering with an AI-enabled primary care solution that leverages a clinically-validated and optimized RAG AI framework delivers measurable strategic value:

-Request a demo and discover how Counsel’s AI-enabled model leverages its agentic framework and RAG pipeline to deliver care that is secure, personalized, and continuous.
+Request a demo and discover how Counsel’s AI-enabled model leverages its agentic architecture and RAG pipeline to deliver high-quality longitudinal care aligned with payer strategies.

 JAMIA Open.
 Perceptions of and barriers to health information exchange use among emergency medicine and inpatient internal medicine clinicians in the Atlanta, Georgia metropolitan region. https://pubmed.ncbi.nlm.nih.gov/41158613/